- Organisations who are not health service bodies include general practices and doctors working in independent practice.

 - From 1 April 2019 onwards, NHS Resolution asks that it is informed of notifiable patient safety incidents which have or may have resulted in severe harm as soon as possible (and no later than one month after becoming aware of the incident).

 "You must be open and honest with patients if things go wrong.
-If a patient under your care has suffered harm or distress, you should:
+If a patient under your care has suffered harm or distress, you must follow our guidance on 'Openness and honesty when things go wrong: the professional duty of candour', and you should:

 Statutory duty of candour